Franz Bardon and initiation

 FMC00.408 shows pictures of Franz Bardon as appearing in his books such as IIH or 'The way to the true adept'

 - Bardon practitioners

 Below follows a small sample of some known Bardon practioners that have come forth via publications via the internet and/or books.

 Bardon had several study circles in various cities, and one of his well known students was Dr. Milan Kumar.
 A short essay by him is contained as author 'Dr. MK' in 'Memories of Franz Bardon', a book written by son Lumir Bardon.

 Jef C. (US, born 1945) found the books by Bardon is a small bookshop in 1971 and started practicing.
 In the period 2001-2002 he participated in an online forum where he gave some insights in his path.
-These posts were so out of the ordinary that they were stored for many years, and later published in 'The adept magician', a booklet published by Marten Crawford in 2014.
-This booklet just contains the story told by these online forum posts by an unnamed magician who tells about his path of some three decades of going through Bardon's three books and the three great transformations after each of them.
+These posts were so out of the ordinary that they were stored for many years, and later published Marten Crawford in 2014 in the booklet 'The adept magician'.
+This book contains the story told by these online forum posts by an unnamed magician who tells about his path of some three decades of going through Bardon's three books and the three 'great transformations' after each of them.

 William 'Bill' Mistele (US) started practicing IIH in 1975 and wrote his online commentary to IIH around 1998-1999 and this is still online, but was never published in book form.

-Clark states he started with IIH in 1983, became involved in online forums (ao the BardonPraxis forum) a dozen years later and spent the next 13 years answering questions online.
+Clark states he started with IIH in 1983, became involved in online forums (ao the BardonPraxis forum) a dozen years later (say around 1995) and spent the next 13 years (say until around 2008) answering questions online.
 In 2002-3 he performed a Bardon Questionnaire and published an analysis of the answers of 500 respondents.

 Emil Stejnar (Austria, born 1939) is the publisher of over a dozen books on magic.